 Here is a shocking fact: flaxseeds contain 800 times the amount of lignans than any other food known to man.

-Lignans have been proven in multiple HUMAN studies to lower both total and free testosterone.
-It also increases circulating estrogen and limits the activity of 5-alpha reductase.
+Lignans have been proven in multiple human studies to lower both total and free testosterone.
+They also increase circulating estrogen and limit the activity of 5-alpha reductase.
 If you’re not familiar with the latter, it’s an enzyme that converts testosterone to dihydrotestosterone.

 That’s not all.
 Lignans also increase sex hormone binding globulins (SHBG).
 This glycoprotein binds to testosterone molecules and makes them inert.
 In other words, the testosterone becomes useless.